 Blood urea nitrogen, or BUN, and creatinine level tests.
 These show how well your kidneys are working.

 Complete blood count, or CBC.
-This test measures your red blood cells, white blood cells, and platelets, which
+This test measures your red blood cells, white blood cells, and platelets, which help

-is where new blood cells are made.
+where new blood cells are made.

 Electrolytes and blood chemistry tests.
 You may have your blood calcium and cholesterol levels checked because these can

 rise when you have liver cancer.